Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GQJUG5JZX/as-though-undaunted">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUN28WJ/the-strongest-of-the-demon-slayer-corps">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Sion's defeat of a formidable monster is the talk of the academy, but only he<br>and a few teachers know the truth.
-Edward in particular can't accept it, so, as<br>a teacher at the academy, he prepares a special lesson for a particular student.</p>
+<p align="center">Tanjiro and Zenitsu head to Himejima's training site deep in the mountains and reunite with<br>Inosuke and Murata.
+Tanjiro first starts the training by being hit by a waterfall but<br>struggles with the coldness and weight of the water.</p>
 </td>
 </tr>
 </table>